Learning to Upscale 3D Segmentations in Neuroimaging: Experiments

 \section{Experiments}

-We conduct comprehensive evaluations on both synthetic and real-world datasets with human-level annotations to demonstrate the effectiveness of the proposed methods as well as the parameter selection.
+We conduct comprehensive evaluations on both synthetic and real-world datasets with human-level annotations to demonstrate the effectiveness of the proposed methods as well as the effectiveness of the parameter selection.

 \myparagraph{Datasets}.
-We use synthetic data for training, where 400 ultra-high-resolution isotropic scans are generated from created segmentation labels with a resolution of $\frac{1}{3}$\,mm $\times$ $\frac{1}{3}$\,mm $\times$ $\frac{1}{3}$\,mm, and the other 100 for validation.
-For evaluation, we employ two test sets: (1) a synthetic test set comprising 100 held-out synthetic volumes, and (2) 20 real scans from the \textit{U01} dataset\footnote{\url{https://dandiarchive.org/dandiset/000026}}, each with a single annotated 2D slice.
+We use synthetic data for training, where 400 UHR isotropic scans with a resolution of $\frac{1}{3}$\,mm $\times$ $\frac{1}{3}$\,mm $\times$ $\frac{1}{3}$\,mm, and the other 100 for validation.
+For evaluation, we employ two test sets: (1) a synthetic test set comprising 100 held-out synthetic volumes, and (2) 20 real scans from the \textit{U01} dataset~\cite{pesce20223d}, each with a single annotated 2D slice.
 The \textit{U01} surface models were originally generated by converting segmentation probability maps, obtained using a cascaded multi-resolution U-Net~\cite{zeng2024segmentation}, into pseudo T1-weighted scans, followed by surface placement using a modified version of the FreeSurfer \texttt{recon-all} pipeline~\cite{dale1999cortical, fischl1999cortical}.
 More details are provided in the supplementary material.

-\myparagraph{Implementation details}.
-We use a standard 3D UNet~\cite{ronneberger2015u, cciccek20163d} as the backbone for our segmentation.
+\myparagraph{Implementation Details}.
+We use a standard 3D U-Net~\cite{ronneberger2015u, cciccek20163d} as the backbone for our segmentation.
 The networks are randomly initialized and trained from scratch.
 We use the Dice loss~\cite{sudre2017generalised} as segmentation loss and $l_1$ loss as the consistency loss (if applicable) to supervise the training of the network.
 Adam optimizer~\cite{kingma2014adam} is adopted with a learning rate of $1\times 10^{-3}$.
-We set the loss weights of $\lambda_{\text{gd}}, \lambda_{\text{tv}}$, and $\lambda_{\text{cons}}$ as 0.1, 0.01 and 1 for all our experiments except for the ablation study sections regarding these parameters.
+We set the loss weights of $\lambda_{\text{gn}}, \lambda_{\text{tv}}$, and $\lambda_{\text{cons}}$ as 0.1, 0.01, and 1 for all our experiments except for the ablation study sections regarding these parameters.
 Note that the reported memory usage corresponds to an input size of $192 \times 192 \times 192$ with a batch size of 1.
 More information is provided as supplementary material.

+\myparagraph{Baselines}.
+CascadePSP~\cite{cheng2020cascadepsp} adopts a cascaded pyramid refinement strategy in which a coarse segmentation is progressively refined across multiple resolution stages.
+This hierarchical framework is highly effective for natural image segmentation, where dense pixel-level annotations are available and texture cues are informative.
+CRM~\cite{shen2022high} (Continuous Refinement Model) addresses resolution inconsistencies by explicitly fusing multi-scale feature representations to enhance boundary precision.